 The 'DataUse' specification, which the 'argument' refers to, can contain 'Variable's of 'ComponentInstance's participating in this 'Interaction'.
 Use of a 'Variable' in an 'argument' specification implies the use of its value.
 Additionally, placeholders such as 'AnyValue' or 'AnyValueOrOmit' can be used if the concrete value is not known or irrelevant (see clauses 6.3.6 and 6.3.7).

-The occurrence of the <undefined> value within the 'DataUse' specification of 'argument' causes undefined semantics of the 'Interaction' behaviour at runtime.
+NOTE: How the <undefined> value within the 'DataUse' specification of 'argument' is resolved is outside of the scope of this document.

 To store the 'argument' of an 'Interaction' received at the 'Target' side, a 'Variable' with the same data type as the 'argument' specification can be used, provided that the 'Variable' is local to the same 'ComponentInstance' that is also referred to in the 'targetGate'.